About

 Making it/Faking it: Orleans House Gallery

-Assessment Criterion: Campus Gallery South Essex College
+Assessment Criterion: Campus Gallery South East Essex College

-15 Artists 15 Days: Firstsite
+2009 15 Artists 15 Days: Firstsite

 As Crows Fly: Coexist Gallery